 In addition to my research interests, I am also passionate about science education and outreach and I was an active mentor of the New York Academy of Science’s STEM Mentoring Program as well as the Citizen Schools Mentoring Program while I was in graduate school.
 I am currently an active member of my local pod of 500 Women Scientists and am working to encourage and promote access to STEM education and mentorship opportunities to traditionally under-represented groups in STEM fields.
 I’ve also participated in a number of climate services workshops in the Sahel where climate information was communicated in order to help build resiliency to then-current conditions.

-Aside from my interests in climate science and climate variability, I am an avid sports fan, particularly college basketball (go UConn!), runner, lover of all foods, and traveler.
+Aside from my professional interests, I am an avid sports fan, particularly college basketball (go UConn!), runner, lover of all foods, and traveler.